santosharron/mongodb-nextjs/README.md

+> [!NOTE]
-> **_Note:_** Due to time constraints, I am submitting this task earlier than planned.
+> Due to time constraints, I am submitting this task earlier than planned.
 Please note that I won't be able to edit this README file further.
 Since this repository is public, others might use or reference it.
 I appreciate your understanding.

 ## Getting Started